leandrodsg/fullstackphp-sprint5/docs/Sprint 4/refactorAPI/README_feat_email_verification.md

 # Branch: feat/email-verification

-## Objetivo
+## Objective
-Ativar infraestrutura de verificação de e-mail sem alterar drasticamente UX.
+Enable email verification infrastructure without drastically changing the user experience.

-## O que foi implementado
+## What was implemented
-- Ativado MustVerifyEmail no model User:
+- Enabled MustVerifyEmail on the User model:
-  - Interface implementada para habilitar verificação de email
+  - Interface implemented to enable email verification

-- Rotas já existentes (Laravel Breeze):
+- Existing routes (Laravel Breeze):
-  - /verify-email - prompt de verificação
+  - /verify-email - verification prompt
-  - /email/verification-notification - reenvio de email
+  - /email/verification-notification - resend email
-  - Controllers e middleware já configurados
+  - Controllers and middleware already configured

-## Como funciona
+## How it works
-1. Cadastro atual continua igual - usuário entra direto
+1. Registration flow remains the same - user logs in directly
-2. Email de verificação é enviado automaticamente após cadastro
+2. Verification email is sent automatically after registration
-3. Verificação opcional - usuário pode clicar no link quando quiser
+3. Verification is optional - user can click the link whenever they want
-4. Preparado para API - middleware verified disponível para futuras rotas
+4. Ready for API - verified middleware available for future routes

-## Como testar localmente
+## How to test locally
-1. Configure MAIL_MAILER=log no .env (já configurado)
+1. Set MAIL_MAILER=log in .env (already configured)
-2. Cadastre um novo usuário
+2. Register a new user
-3. Verifique o email no arquivo storage/logs/laravel.log
+3. Check the email in storage/logs/laravel.log
-4. Acesse o link para verificar o email
+4. Access the link to verify the email

-## Configuração atual
+## Current configuration
-- Emails salvos em log (MAIL_MAILER=log)
+- Emails saved in log (MAIL_MAILER=log)
-- Remetente configurado (noreply@techsubs.com)
+- Sender configured (noreply@techsubs.com)